Hexagram 17隨Following

 — Legge (1882)

-Line 2 is the centred yin in the lower trigram, the position closest to the line-1 actor who has just changed posts.
+Line 2 is the centred yin in the lower trigram, the position closest to the line-1 figure who has just changed posts.
 The image is brutally compressed and gives the hexagram its sharpest warning. 係小子 — cleaving to the little boy. 失丈夫 — losing the strong man.
 The hexagram refuses to name a fortune or a misfortune; the image itself is the verdict.
-The actor is at a junction where two figures are available to follow, and the line is explicit that the actor has chosen the smaller, the closer, the more immediately gratifying — and in doing so has structurally lost access to the figure whose direction would actually carry.
+You are at a junction where two figures are available to follow, and the line is explicit that you have chosen the smaller, the closer, the more immediately gratifying — and in doing so have structurally lost access to the figure whose direction would actually carry.

-For decision-makers this is the line of the operator whose alignment defaults to proximity rather than substance — the executive who follows the loudest VP because the VP is in the room, the founder who keeps the closest co-founder despite a longer-tenured advisor's better counsel, the analyst who absorbs the worldview of the colleague at the next desk rather than the harder thinker two layers up.
-The hexagram is honest that the smaller figure is not necessarily wrong; the failure is the trade.
-The act of cleaving to the little boy is itself the act of losing the strong man — the two are not sequential events but the same structural decision read from opposite sides.
-Operators who hit line 2 typically discover the loss only after the strong man has stopped offering counsel they never explicitly refused.
+This is the line for anyone whose alignment defaults to proximity rather than substance — the apprentice who follows the loudest voice in the shop because it is close at hand, the junior doctor who takes the charismatic attending over the quiet one who is usually right, the graduate student who absorbs the worldview of the colleague at the next desk rather than the harder thinker two floors up.
+The hexagram is honest that the smaller figure is not necessarily wrong; the cost is the trade.
+Cleaving to the little boy is itself the act of losing the strong man — not two sequential events but the same decision read from opposite sides.
+People who hit line 2 usually discover the loss only after the strong man has quietly stopped offering counsel they never explicitly refused.
 The line does not prescribe a remedy.
-It names the mechanism so the actor can recognise it before the trade is complete.
+It names the mechanism so you can recognise it before the trade is complete.

 係丈夫,失小子,隨有求得,利居貞。